-There are four access levels available (Logged out, Operator, Engineer and Service), and the current level is displayed in this key at the top left hand corner of the display.
-Touching this key calls the login page as described in section 3.3.1 (Access to configuration) below.
-If a user has been added (using the 'Add User' part of the Security setup - section 4.4.3, below), then the 'Full User Name' is displayed instead of the access level.
+The following access levels are available (Logged out, Engineer and Operator).
+The current level is displayed in the key at the top left hand corner of the display.
+Touching this key calls the login page as described in 3.3.2 Access to Configuration on page 32.

+If a user has been added (using the 'Add User' part of the Security setup (Section 4.4.3 Add user on page 215), then the 'Full User Name' is displayed instead of the access level.